chatpin/b-notes/notes/reflecting-back.md

 Fri 02 Oct 2020 15:37:12 BST

-# reflecting-back/notes-taking
+# reflecting-back/note-taking
-note
-## beginings

 So where to begin?
-Probably with my initial motivation
+Probably with my initial motivation.

 It began about a year ago, coinciding with the decision to try to repurpose the old (2005) ppc-mac-mini with an install of FreeBSD.
 I found taking down notes, usually on scraps of paper, indispensible.
 I would copy down instructions, lists of simple commands and then anything else I thought might be useful.
 My notes-taking process at that stage might better be described as 'collecting'.
 Those initial notes were then eventually sorted and transfered to a (handwritten) notebook.
 This in turn lead me to explore the subject: practice and methodologies employed in note-taking systems.